Bhautik204/B.tech-note/C-Sharp Fundamentals.md

 - **Platform**: Windows only.
 - **Usage**: Building web apps, desktop apps, and web services.
 - **Limitations**: Lower performance, less flexibility, security, and speed compared to .NET Core.
-- Does not support microservices.
+- Does not support micro-services.

 ## Key Concepts